Check-Point-APAC-CSA-Team/compliance-report-by-tag/README.md

 # Compliance Report Generator

 This tool generates a comprehensive Compliance Report focusing on Compliance Tags.
 It represents the compliance status according to specific compliance principles, which allows for an in-depth analysis of adherence to compliance frameworks.
+Thanks to Jonas Rosenboom for providing the first version.

 ## Description